ibm-cloud-docs/power-iaas/pricing.md

 In this example, the LPAR resources are increased (after reaching 300 hours in the month) from 8 GB to 16 GB of memory.
 The price of the LPAR is prorated by the hour for the final monthly price of $303.

 For detailed usage and billing information, you can refer to the part number in your invoice.
 The part numbers in the invoice represent the charge unit.
-Refer to the following table to view the part numbers and its corresponding description.
+Refer to the following table to view the part number and its corresponding description.

 | Part number  | Description                     |
 | ------------------------- | ---------------------------------- |